RoshanRane/Deviance_explained/README.md

 This implementation is based on McFadden’s equation[2].

 ### How to use
 Simply use the `explained_deviance(y_true, y_pred_probas)` function in `deviance.py`.
-All dependant packages are in the imported in the python file.
+All dependant packages are imported in the python file.
-The function should same as [any other sklearn metric](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.explained_variance_score.html#sklearn.metrics.explained_variance_score).
+The function should work same as [any other sklearn metric](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.explained_variance_score.html#sklearn.metrics.explained_variance_score).

 #### References: